srinivasboga7/LSDI_GW/README.md

 - golang (version > 1.08) installed
 - Discovery node up and running
-- At least one storage node up and running
+- At least one storage node up and running.
+For storage node code check [this repository](https://github.com/sumanthcherupally/LSDI_SN)
 - provide the address of the discovery node in bootstrapNodes.txt file

 ### Build